High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: conclusion

 In conclusion, we perform high-sensitivity detection of nuclear spins in a CVD grown diamond crystal under modest magnetic fields at room temperature.
 The identification of nuclear spin environments around ensembles of NV center lays the groundwork for further dynamical control of the state of nuclear spins families, opening up the possibility to test and optimize various polarization transfer protocols with $^{13}$C spins that are currently only accessible using high-field NMR, even at to the single spin level.
 This includes Coherent Population Trapping (CPT) \cite{Nicolas_2018, Jamonneau, Jamonneau_2, Huillery}, pulse-pol \cite{Scheuer} and adiabatic sweeps techniques \cite{Ajoy2018, Henshaw} which are central for improving spin initialization and readout in diamond-based quantum sensors.
 Another promising avenue arises from the temperature-dependent variations observed in all spectral features \cite{Jiangfeng13C, Soshenko, Barson}, which provide a means to investigate the spin–phonon interactions of the newly detected clusters with high precision.

-Most importantly, our results will offer applications in gyroscopy.
-Nuclear spins are predicted to be good candidates for the next generation of compact and precise gyroscopes \cite{Ajoy2012,ledbetter2012gyroscopes, Wang}.
-To this end, the $^{13}$C spin precession signal can be boosted using $^{13}$C enriched samples, potentially surpassing $^{14}$N-based implementations \cite{Jarmola,Soshenko_gyro}.
+Importantly, our results are relevant in the context of gyroscopy.
+Nuclear spins have been proposed as promising candidates for the next generation of compact and precise gyroscopes \cite{Ajoy2012, ledbetter2012gyroscopes, Wang}.
+While the gyroscopic signal associated with $^{13}$C nuclear spin precession could in principle be enhanced using $^{13}$C-enriched samples, our findings suggest that additional experimental and theoretical efforts will be required to fully assess the feasibility and ultimate performance of such implementations, particularly in comparison with established $^{14}$N-based approaches \cite{Jarmola, Soshenko_gyro}.